 - Entrance Fee: Free of charge

-- Getting There: Accessible by taxi, ride-share (such as Uber) or local buses.
+- Getting There: Accessible by taxi, ride-share (such as Uber) or 'service'.
 Go on foot if you're staying nearby (such as at The Grand Meshmosh Hotel).

 - Tip: If you're an aspiring artist or simply enjoy sketching, bring your pencil along when visiting the galleries and special exhibitions.
 Just a heads-up: easels and stools aren't allowed, and on busier days, sketching might be restricted.
 But don’t let that stop you — it's a great way to connect with the art up close!